msveshnikov/style-scanner/README.md

 # TODO

-- remove dark mode
+- add animations and sections
+- make design awesome
-- make texts readable
+- make it ready for ycombinator launch